amalra1/KnapsackProblem/README.md

-# LPSolveInputBuilder
+# Knapsack Problem
-Simple program that converts a given input file into the lp_solve type input
+Solving the Knapsack problem given an instance n, using the 'lp_solve' program, details are in the .pdf in the repo.